AdamKenning/CE201-TeamProject/documentation/TeamEffortLog.md

 <https://ce201-team02.atlassian.net/browse/SCRUM-155>

 As we only have two weeks left before the deadline, we need to start working on the report.
-I chose to write the Product Context Report section, but I haven’t finished it this week.
+I chose to write the Product Context Report section, but I haven't finished it this week.
 Additionally, some errors still exist, so we need to fix them and try to make it looks better.

 ### Sprint 13 (University Week 23)